 Habitat and Tank Requirements

-The key to proper angelfish care begins with having a happy and successful group of fish.
+The key to proper care begins with having a happy and successful group of fish.
 That always starts with their tank environment.
-Look for fish who thrive under the same conditions for the best mixed-tank results.
+Look for species who thrive under the same conditions for the best mixed-tank results.

-The following information will help you put together the kind of tank that best suits angelfish.
+The following information will help you put together the kind of tank that best suits them.

-The unique shape of angelfish dictates the kind of tank they are most comfortable in.
+Their unique shape dictates the kind of tank they are most comfortable in.
 Their extra height means they enjoy a greater depth to their tank.

 For best health and happiness, they should be kept in at least a 30-gallon tank.
 Larger tanks are of course also appropriate too, especially if they are cohabitating with other fish.